 Crime victims and those who witness criminal offenses are vitally important to the criminal justice system.
-This is recognized by the Florida Victim/Witness Protection Act of 1984 and is emphasized everyday at the Volusia County Sheriff’s Office.
+This is recognized by the Florida Victim/Witness Protection Act of 1984 and is emphasized every day at the Volusia Sheriff’s Office.
 As part of this effort, we provide clear and concise information in a timely manner to crime victims.
-As a victim or witness of a crime, this brochure is printed and distributed by the Sheriff s Office to furnish information that will help you get support and assistance.
+As a victim or witness of a crime, this brochure is printed and distributed by the Sheriff's Office to furnish information that will help you get support and assistance.
 This publication also serves as a reference guide to all services available in Volusia County and is designed to ensure that the rights of crime victims and witnesses are protected.

 As a victim/witness, you are ensured certain rights.
 These rights include:

 If you are a victim of a crime, you may be eligible for monetary reimbursement of medical bills incurred and loss of wages through the Florida Crimes Compensation Program.
 The purpose of the program is to provide compensation to innocent victims of crime or their families who suffer physical injury or death as a direct result of a crime.
 The Victims Compensation Trust Fund helps victims of violent personal crime pay for stipulated expenses they incur as a result of the crime.
 This is different than restitution paid by the defendant.
 In order to apply for Crimes Compensation, you must complete the appropriate forms and mail them to the local Crimes Compensation Office.
 These forms are available through hospitals, law enforcement agencies and the State Attorney's Office.
-More information on victim assistance or compensation can be obtained by calling the state's toll-free number (1-800-226-6667) or the Volusia County Sheriff’s office Victim Advocate Program toll-free (1-800-755-4264) or the State Attorney’s Victim’s Advocate at (386) 239-7720 or toll free at (1-888-502-5668).
+More information on victim assistance or compensation can be obtained by calling the state's toll-free number (800-226-6667), the Volusia Sheriff’s Office Victim Advocate Program (386-254-1537) or the State Attorney’s Victim’s Advocate at 386-239-7720 or toll free at 888-502-5668.

 You are very important to a successful conclusion of a criminal investigation.
 It is normal for you to feel anxious about providing information to law enforcement personnel and testifying in court.
 However, if such help is not given, the person who committed the crime may go undetected and unpunished.